gravitational/teleport/docs/5.0/trustedclusters.md

 version: v3
 ```

-Using `tctl` to update the labels on the remote / leaf cluster.
+Using `tctl` to update the labels on the remote/leaf cluster:

 ```
 $ tctl update rc/two --set-labels=env=prod